mohamedhayibor/personalProgrammingNotes/2016/4-Apr/README.md

 Object-oriented means the language supports encapsulation (data and behavior packed together).

-4/23 (beginning the 7 languages in 7 weeks)
+4/23 (beginning the chocolate007 project)
 ---------
 ##### Ruby
 Just about everything in ruby is an object, down to each individual number.